tkamag/aws-ressources/lambda.md

    > **Remember:** You need to initialize database connecxion outside the handler.

+A **cold start** occurs when a **new execution environment is required to run a Lambda function**.
+When the Lambda service receives a request to run a function, the service first prepares an execution environment.
+During this step, the service downloads the code for the function, then creates the execution environment with the specified memory, runtime, and configuration.
+Once complete, Lambda runs any initialization code outside of the event handler before finally running the handler code.

+In a **warm start**, the **Lambda service retains the environment instead of destroying it immediately**.
+This allows the function **to run again within the same execution environment**.
+This saves time by not needing to initialize the environment.
 ## C.3 Asynchronousand/Synchronous invocation
 The are two ways lambda function can be invoke:
    * **Synchronous invocation**: Where the client send request to a lambda; the lambda does it job and returns a response to the client.